Lawn by Season

 How often is this map updated?

-The map reads live from our water-companies data at request time; every deploy pushes an updated snapshot.
-During heatwave weeks we typically update multiple times a week as companies declare or escalate.
-The current map reflects the situation as of 8 July 2026, with a third summer 2026 heatwave arriving this weekend.
+The map reads live from our water-companies data at request time, so a status change in the data recolours the map without a code change.
+During heatwave weeks we typically update several times a week as companies declare or escalate.
+The current map reflects the data as verified on 17 August 2026.
+Anglian Water declared the largest ban of the summer on 10 July.

 What is the fine for breaking a hosepipe ban?